Mathieu-Seurin/3D_Baxter_representation_learning/README.md

 * Lua/Torch allow only default boolean cmd line parameters of false.
 Add the flag to set them to True, leave them out to set them to False.

+* Visualizing images: init.lua:389: module 'qt' not found:No LuaRocks module found for qt no field package.preload['qt']
+Solution: for using qtlua, start torch in your terminal with:

+$ qlua

+instead of

+$ th

 ## REFERENCES
 [1] Learning state representations with robotic priors.
 Rico Jonschkowski, Oliver Brock, 2015.